UnknownCalculatedVariable/unknown_dots/README.md

     * chmod +x the install_script and ./run it

 * Download the wallpaper archive from the link and extract.
-  * Place the extracted folder in ~/Pictures, it must be named "Wallpapers"
+  * Place the extracted folder in ~/Pictures, it must be named "Wallpapers".